Coveros/hol-copilot-lab/Instructions/Labs/Lab-2-Understanding-Project.md

 Follow the guidance provided by Copilot for configuring your environment.

 ### Task 3: Explore Tests & TODOs
-In this task participants identify existing tests and unfinished work.
+In this task you will identify existing tests and unfinished work.

 **Explore Tests**